ssardina-research/nugat-0.6.0/MIGRATION-0.6.0.md

 19.error: gameCmd.c:  ‘nusmv_stderr’ undeclared (first use in this function)

-    *   replaced 'nusmv_stdout' with 'outstream' and 'nusmv_stderr' with 'errstream'
+    *   replaced in all the project all the 'nusmv_stdout' with 'outstream' and all 'nusmv_stderr' with 'errstream'
         *   added declaration
                 StreamMgr_ptr streams = STREAM_MGR(NuSMVEnv_get_value(env, ENV_STREAM_MANAGER));
                 FILE* outstream = StreamMgr_get_output_stream(streams);